 The earliest written laws and texts defined rape as a property crime, with the male head of household or the family/tribal unit as the victims.
 While those laws evolved over time around the world and in a variety of cultures, English Common Law most clearly influenced laws about sexual assault in the U.S., shifting it to a crime against a person where a civil suit could be made, or a crime against the state in which the government would bring an offender to trial.

 - An overall revision of Washington State's rape laws occurred in the 1980s including the creation of the law criminalizing Rape of a Child, based solely on the age of victim and perpetrator.

 - The revision of laws that had previously exempted rape in marriage began in Nebraska in 1976, and was not completed until 1993 in North Carolina.

 Although Women of Color have been pivotal in this Movement, their efforts, struggles, and survivorship have been largely invisibilized because of racism from within as well as outside of the Movement.
 Sojourner Truth first publicly connected the issues of women and race when she spoke of the role of Black women in the fight for women’s rights in her famous speech “Ain’t I a Woman?”

 The history of rape in the United States is a history of racism and sexism intertwined.
 Rape was an important tool in white colonists’ violent efforts to repress Native nations.
 During slavery, both white and Black men raped Black women with impunity.
 After the Civil War and during Reconstruction, white mobs lynched numerous black men based on trumped up charges of sexual assault of white women, and the specter of lynching terrorized the black community.

-- White colonists brought several aspects of these laws to the United States.
+White colonists brought several aspects of the above referenced laws to the United States.
 However, colonization included widespread human rights abuses, including sexual violence against American Indian and Alaska Native women that continues to this day.

 Rape Crisis Movement: Second Wave